MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/pbi-influence-db.md

 ## Set up the dashboard

-This dashboard requires information that is produced by two queries.
-For this reason, you perform some steps to run the first query (**Influence insights**) and you perform some of steps a second time to run the second query (**Standard person** query).
+This dashboard requires results that two queries produce.
+For this reason, you first run one query (**Influence insights**), and then you repeat some steps to run the second query, the **Standard person** query.

 1. In [Workplace Analytics](https://workplaceanalytics.office.com/), select **Analyze** > **Queries**.